 Its fame took off once Jefferson's French colleagues visited; talk about old school, they covered the "new world" on horseback!
 They returned to France with its massive measurements, then drew it.
 Captivated by it, artists illustrated and painted The Natural Bridge; others wrote about it; Herman Melville referenced it in his famous novel, Moby Dick.
 Word got out, old school style.
 They came on horse, stagecoach, train, eventually car (The Bridge carries U.S. 11 and its traffic across the canyon).
 One of the country's first tourist attractions, natural wonders, and Blue Ridge mountain retreats, The Bridge is now a National Historic Landmark and Civil War Trails site.

-Save on-line whether you visit for the day or stay on-site at the historic Natural Bridge Hotel- in charming old school style.
-Make time to walk the Cedar Creek Trail past the Bridge to the Monacan Indian Village, Lost River, and Lace Falls.
-Visit Virginia's largest new indoor butterfly garden, Caverns, the Wax Museum and Toy Museum.
-Discount tickets and packages are at the link below.
+Stay on-site at the historic Natural Bridge Hotel- in charming old school style.
+Make time to walk the Cedar Creek Trail past the Bridge to experience Monacan Indian Living History, Lost River, and Lace Falls.

 The Natural Bridge is on U.S. 11 & 130, off I-81, exits 175 & 180; and off the Blue Ridge Parkway.
 Instead of horse, go 1930s old school, drive U.S. 11 to historic Lexington and explore more of Rockbridge County.